Luc4sguilherme/Steam-levelup-BOT/README.md

 ### Group invites
 - Bot will be inviting every customer who completes a trade, grow up your community!
 ### Perfectly Handle Gems
-- Perfectly parse any gems on inventories, even splited ones
+- Perfectly parse any gems on inventories, even divided ones
 ### Leftovers
-- Bot has the hability to detect unseted cards, and to handle them, a card is unseted when there is extra cards that aren't able to complete another set.
+- Bot has the ability to detect unset cards, and to handle them, a card is unset when there is extra cards that aren't able to complete another set.
 ### STM Support
-- If you supply yourself, or if you have a 1:1 bot, setup this script to periodicly request a desired amount of sets
+- If you supply yourself, or if you have a 1:1 bot, setup this script to periodically request a desired amount of sets
 ### Handle donations
 - You can enable/disable donates on your bot
 ### BBCodes